Department of Education: Health, Physical, and Teacher

 ED 405 Education Seminar 1 Cr

 A one-hour discussion of issues directly related to the professional concerns of the classroom teacher.
 This seminar is required of all individuals who will apply for teacher certification upon termination of a preservice field experience.
 Successful completion of the seminar will fulfill the comprehensive examination requirement for majors in elementary education and social science for secondary education.
-Prerequisite: Concurrent enrollment in ED 403, ED 404, ED 408 or ED 410, or consent of instructor.
+Prerequisite: Concurrent enrollment in ED 403 or ED 404 or ED 408 or ED 410, or consent of instructor.
 Those approved for student teaching outside the Helena area take ED 405 in the semester prior to their student teaching.
 Each semester.

 ED 407 Organization & Administration of the Reading Program 2 Cr